NXij/pixel-shannon-combos/README.md

 # Pixel-Shannon-Combos
-Pixel-Shannon-Combos is a set of configuration files introduced by Google in the first beta release of Android 14 for the Pixel 7 series.
-It includes the implementation of Rel 16 3GPP in its Shannon 5300 modem.
+An attempt to decode the new set of configuration files introduced by Google in the first beta release of Android 14 for the Pixel 7 series which included the implementation of Rel 16 3GPP in its Shannon 5300 modem.
 These configuration files are stored in `/vendor/firmware/uecapconfig` in the form of .binarypb (Protobuf) files.

 The configuration files define NR SA and NR NSA carrier aggregation combinations per mobile carrier.